Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Chatswood has 121 active public transport stops operating within it.
 These include train, light rail, and bus services.
-There are 100 individual routes that collectively provide 21,637 weekly passenger trips.
-Residents have excellent transport accessibility, typically located 130 meters from the nearest stop.
-Most residents commute outward due to its primarily residential nature.
-Car is the dominant mode of transport at 50%, followed by train at 21% and walking at 17%.
+There are 100 individual routes serving these stops, collectively providing 21,637 weekly passenger trips.
+The accessibility of transport in the area is rated as excellent, with residents typically located 130 meters from their nearest transport stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transportation at 50%, followed by train at 21% and walking at 17%.

-Vehicle ownership averages 0.6 per dwelling, below the regional average.
-According to the 2021 Census, 56.2% of residents work from home, which may reflect COVID-19 conditions.
+Vehicle ownership averages 0.6 per dwelling, which is below the regional average.
+According to the 2021 Census, a high 56.2% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 3,091 trips per day across all routes, equating to approximately 178 weekly trips per individual stop.
 The accompanying map shows the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport